istio/istio.io/content/en/docs/ops/configuration/extensibility/wasm-pull-policy/index.md

 ## Image pull policy and exceptions

-Inspired from `ImagePullPolicy` of Kubernetes, [WasmPlugin](/docs/reference/config/proxy_extensions/wasm-plugin/#WasmPlugin) also has the notion of `IfNotPresent` and `Always`, which means "use the cached module" and "always pull the module regardless of the cache", respectively.
+Analogous to `ImagePullPolicy` of Kubernetes, [WasmPlugin](/docs/reference/config/proxy_extensions/wasm-plugin/#WasmPlugin) also has the notion of `IfNotPresent` and `Always`, which means "use the cached module" and "always pull the module regardless of the cache", respectively.

 Users explicitly configure the behavior for Wasm module retrieval with the `ImagePullPolicy` field.
 However, user-provided behavior can be overridden by Istio in the following scenarios: